-The POSIX size benchmarks use a set of applications that dynamically create their respective objects, Please see the SYS/BIOS POSIX Thread (pthread) Support wiki page for more information regarding creating POSIX objects.
+The POSIX size benchmarks use a set of applications that dynamically create their respective objects.

 C.4.1 POSIX Pthread Application

 The POSIX Pthread Application demonstrates the size impact of dynamically initializing and creating a POSIX thread.
 Since Pthreads are built on top of the native SYS/BIOS Task module, their size can be compared to benchmarks for the Created Task application.